Local-first code search that finds intent, not strings Open Source

 Rebuild legacy systems with confidence.

-ogrep is semantic search for codebases: it chunks your repository, embeds those chunks, stores them in a single local SQLite index, and retrieves the most relevant code for any question.
-It is designed for Claude Code as a Skill (not MCP) and works just as well from the CLI.
+ogrep is semantic code search for AI agents and humans: it chunks your repository, embeds those chunks, stores them in a single local SQLite index, and retrieves the most relevant code for any question.
+With v0.12.0, the MCP server auto-refreshes new files on every query and supports optional background indexing to keep your index fresh during long coding sessions.
+Zero-config, always up-to-date.

 Token savings: ogrep uses embeddings for indexing + retrieval.
 It does not require a chat model.
 Chat/completion tokens are only spent if you choose to have an LLM interpret the retrieved snippets.